 “Scientific research has found homeopathic remedies ineffective and their postulated mechanisms of action implausible.”

 FALSE.
-Homeopathy as a discipline does not postulate a mechanism of action, and ... well, just false.
-Claiming to represent all "scientific research" on homeopathy in that sentence makes the statement untrue.
+Homeopathy as a discipline does not postulate a mechanism of action, and … well, just false.
+Claiming to represent all “scientific research” on homeopathy in that sentence makes the statement untrue.
 It would be accurate to say that some medical research finds some remedies ineffective in the treatment of some conditions.
-It would also be accurate to say that some medical research finds homeopathic remedies effective in certain conditions.
+It would also be accurate to say that some medical research finds homeopathic remedies effective in some conditions.

-In fact, one of the most scientifically rigorous laboratory experiments ever performed found a homeopathic dilution of mercuric chloride 30C (one part in 10x60th parts of water) to have a measurable effect on a living chemical process (yeast hydrolysis).
+In fact, one of the most scientifically rigorous laboratory experiments ever performed found a homeopathic dilution of mercuric chloride 30C (one part in 10x60th parts of water, theoretically) to have a measurable effect on a living chemical process (yeast hydrolysis).
 This conclusion was derived from 15 years of laboratory trials that were performed twice over and yielded the same results.

 Experiments can be more scientific or less scientific, results can be more biased or less biased.
 Simply calling it “scientific” research does not mean that it yields accurate data.
 For example, some research finds antidepressants to be more than 60 percent effective in treating depression, while a recent study that was not funded by a pharmaceutical company found antidepressants to be no more effective than placebo.
+And there is still no proven link between serotonin levels and depression, so what does “scientific research” say about the very common use of selective serotonin re-uptake inhibiting antidepressant medications?

 Studies contradict each other all the time, and one of the strengths of homeopathy is that its approach to healing is always the same: use the most similar substance in the minimum dose.
 The homeopathic community does not need to issue corrective statements every time a new study comes out.
 Our drug trials are directly applicable to clinical realities.
 As long as the information from those trials is applied homeopathically, our remedial substances can be applied effectively.